xR4YM0ND/Aged-Addition/README.md

 # AgedAddition
-AgedAddition is a creature mod.
+AgedAddition is a completion mod for the aged modpack.

 ### Installation
 AgedAddition is a mod built for the [Fabric Loader](https://fabricmc.net/).
 It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) to be installed separately; all other dependencies are installed with the mod.